flyingsquad/flying-squad/README.md

 **WANTED:**

-WIZARDS, WARLOCKS, SORCERERS, CLERICS, DRUIDS, MONKS, BARDS, PALADINS, FIGHTERS, RANGERS and, lamentably, ROGUES of *impeccable* character to assist the city watch with the investigation of crimes.
+WIZARDS, WARLOCKS, SORCERERS, CLERICS, DRUIDS, MONKS, BARDS, PALADINS, FIGHTERS, RANGERS and, lamentably, ROGUES of *impeccable* character to assist the City Watch with the investigation of crimes.

 Apply to Capt.
 Larkspur at the Palace